 Druva actively scans backup data for signs of a ransomware attack, becoming an extra line of defense past your intrusion detection and prevention system.
 Should any attack get through, your data is available in the cloud, accessible via the web, until the problem is remediated.

 Druva’s data protection-as-a-service stores backup data in the cloud, away from your operating systems under different protocols.
 This distinguishes the Druva solution from most others, which run in data centers next to systems being targeted by attackers.

 With your data secure in the cloud and VMs protected, Druva can perform disaster recovery-as-a-service (DraaS) as well as ransomware recovery.
 Whether you bring the data center back up with the push of a single button in an AWS VPC in minutes or you run from an older copy before the attack, you have options for running your data center in the cloud until the ransomware issue is resolved.

-The entire solution is accessible via web portal, and without installation of on-site hardware.
+The entire solution is accessible via a web portal and without the installation of on-site hardware.
 This is a scalable, cost-effective ransomware solution.

-It’s neither safe nor wise to store backups where your server is likely to be attacked—especially when it’s so easy to prepare for ransomware.
-Learn more about how Druva can help you tackle ransomware challenges here:
+It’s neither safe nor wise to store backups where your server is likely to be attacked — especially when it’s so easy to prepare for ransomware.
+Learn more about how Druva can help you tackle ransomware challenges.